samvera/bulkrax/CONTRIBUTING.md

 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are [well formed](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
-* If you created an issue, you can close it by including "Closes #issue" in your commit message.
-See [Github's blog post for more details](https://github.com/blog/1386-closing-issues-via-commit-messages)

 ```
     Present tense short summary (50 characters or less)